2025-ilaria/project-/sparql-queries.md

 The query confirmed that ArCo does not contain the property that we seeked.

-## Query 6️⃣: Verifying the absence of the full name of the Teatro Massimo
+## Query 6️⃣: Verifying the absence of the architects
-To support the enrichment of the ArCo knowledge graph, we formulated a SPARQL query to investigate whether information about the architects of the Teatro Massimo in Palermo was already available.
+To support the enrichment of the ArCo knowledge graph, we formulated a SPARQL query to investigate whether information about the **architects** of the Teatro Massimo in Palermo was already available.
 This step aimed to evaluate the coverage of the dataset regarding key contributors to the theatre’s design.

+**🔍 Query**:

 ```sparql
 PREFIX arco: <https://w3id.org/arco/ontology/arco/>